-And voila, now we have the file of the coordinates of Google Earth, in an Excel table.
-From row 29, in column X appear the names of the vertices, and the coordinates latitude / longitude in the column AH.
-I have hidden some columns, so you can see that in the 40 and 41 rows you can see the two polygons I drew, with their coordinate string.
+And voila, now we have the Google Earth coordinates file, in an Excel table.
+Starting from row 29, in column X appear the names of the vertices, and the latitude / longitude coordinates in column AH.
+I have hidden some columns, so that you can see that in rows 40 and 41 you can see the two polygons that I drew, with their chain of coordinates.

 So, with copying the X columns and the AH column, you have the objects and coordinates of your Google Earth points.

 We hope that the above has helped you to understand how to save Google Earth data in a kmz file, as well as to understand how to pass a kmz file to kml, finally how to view Google Earth coordinates using Excel.